semperos/clj-webdriver/README.md

 At this point, `clj-webdriver.grid` has two functions, `new-driver-on-grid` and `start-on-grid` which are Grid equivalents for the `clj-webdriver.core` functions named `new-driver` and `start` respectively.
 You simply replace your call to `start` or `new-driver` with `start-on-grid` or `new-driver-on-grid` and your tests will run on the Grid.

 For more information about configuring your Grid hub and nodes, read [the Selenium-WebDriver wiki documentation on Grid 2](http://code.google.com/p/selenium/wiki/Grid2).

+## Contributing ##

+The `master` branch of clj-webdriver houses code intended for the next **minor-version release.** If you want to propose new features for the next release, you're welcome to fork, make a topic branch and issue a pull request against the `master` branch.

+If you want to fix a bug in the **current release**, please pull against the appropriate branch for the current minor version, e.g. 0.4.x.

 ## Running Tests